mack/dalhousie-schedule-builder/README.md

 ## TODO
 * Format incorrectly formated data in DB
 * REST-API (php, go, or node)
+* Course table to API
-* Add javascript to connect schedule & course table
+* Schedule to API